Real World Records

 Real World Records is a British record label specializing in world music.
 It was founded in 1989 by English musician Peter Gabriel and original members of WOMAD.
 A majority of the works released on Real World Records feature music recorded at Real World Studios, in Box, Wiltshire, England.

 History

+The goal of its founding in 1989 was to give talented musicians from around the world access to state-of-the-art recording facilities and audiences beyond their geographic region.
+The musical relationships formed at WOMAD festivals were also intended to lead to new music recordings.
+As a result, the music label is known for bringing together musicians who share a common interest in music in general.
+New recording methods and new meeting places are created.

 In 1999, the label had sold over 3 million records worldwide and released 90 albums.
 In 2015, it had reached the mark of over 200 albums.

+Many of the released recordings continue to be made at Real World Studios, also founded in 1989, whose facilities support the goals of Real World Records.

+In 2011, EMI Music Publishing renewed the distribution deal for the Real World catalogue outside of the United Kingdom, thereby also covering the United States for the first time.